 This lounge is super smart with intricate design work and lighting, stylish seating, great views, and many power outlets.
 This is undoubtedly one of the best Delta ky Clubs in the world.
 There’s a huge variety of seating, many of which is near the large floor-to-ceiling windows.
 There is a long bar with bar stools and a business center with individual cubicles and communal tables.

-Within the buffet, which is great but not as good as the Centurion lounge reviewed above.
+The buffet, is great but not as good as the Centurion lounge reviewed above.
 It includes veggies, fruit salad, pasta, chicken salad, spreads, cheese (both packages and cubed), a fruit salad, and mushrooms.
 There are also 2 bowls of hot soup to help yourself to, along with some excellent desserts.
 All in all, this is an incredible Delta lounge.
 One of the very best!

 9. United Club Domestic lounges, Terminal 3